berkeley-stat159/project-delta/slides/progress.md

 # Our Process (cont'd)

-## What we Need to Accomplish in the Project
+## What We Need to Accomplish in the Project

 ## Difficulty in Making Work Reproducible